 - Let me be honest with you guys, our college is not a Tier-1 college in India yet.
-(Hope it will be one day soon 😊 😎).
+(Hope it will be one day soon 29).
 Product based companies like Google, Apple, Amazon(for developer role), Facebook, Netflix etc. do not visit our college campus. - Product based companies: They build software products and get paid for it.
-You get to do real technology related stuffs in a product based company.
+You get to work and know about the current technology used in the industry.
 You get paid more.
-Your growth rate will be higher too in these companies. (link for some motivation) Ex: Facebook, Amazon, Google etc. - Services based companies: They are focussed on providing services to the already built software.
+Your growth rate will be higher too in these companies. (link for some motivation) Ex: Facebook, Amazon, Google etc. - Service based companies: They are focussed on providing services to the already built software.
 Services could be software maintenance or handling small changes in the software.
-My work at NTT was L3 support kind of software maintenance finding the root cause for some failure/error and reporting it to the client within the agreed SLA time (high priority ones had less time...3-4 days and low priority ones had more time...mostly in weeks).
-How to prepare for these companies?
-I prepared from Indiabix and brushed up some programs before interview.
+My work at NTT was L3 support - kind of software maintenance - finding the root cause for some failure/error and reporting it to the client within the agreed SLA time (high priority ones had less time...3-4 days and low priority ones had more time...mostly in weeks).
+How to prepare for these companies? - I prepared from Indiabix and brushed up some programs before interview.
 I participated in GD round well by putting forth points I thought made sense.
-(I don't remember my GD topic (2)) And luckily I got selected.
+(I don't remember my GD topic 2) And luckily I got selected.
 Ex: NTT Data, Accenture, Mindtree, Infosys, IBM (has both products and services) etc.